R-mode oscillations and rocket effect in rotating superfluid neutron stars. I. Formalism: Hydrodynamical equations for the multifluid neutron star model

 \section{Hydrodynamical equations for the multifluid neutron star model}

 The equations describing the dissipative processes of neutrons, protons and electrons in the outer core of a standard neutron star have been studied in detail in Ref.~\cite{Andersson:2006}.
 In general, the entropy production rate depends on 19 independent coefficients which are related to the various dissipative processes.
-However, for vanishing temperature and neglecting viscosities one obtains the expression given in Ref.~\cite{Prix:2002jn} which depends only on two different coefficients.
+However, for low temperatures, well below the critical temperature for superfluidity, and neglecting viscosities one obtains the expression given in Ref.~\cite{Prix:2002jn} which depends only on two different coefficients.
 One is related to mutual friction and the second one with the so-called rocket term.
 Here we review the basic hydrodynamical equations in presence of these two different dissipative mechanisms, neglecting the presence of shear and bulk viscosities.

 For a system consisting of neutrons, protons and electrons, the mass conservation law is given by, see {\it e.g.}~\cite{Prix:2002jn,Andersson:2006},

 where $\Gamma_x$ is the particle mass creation rate per unit volume and the index $x=n,p,e$ refer to the particle species, that is, neutrons, protons and electrons.
 In these equations we have considered that some process can convert neutrons in protons and electrons and {\it vice versa}.
 Therefore, we are assuming that the various components are not separately conserved.
 One possible mechanism leading to a change in the particle number densities is given by the weak processes